Names That Mean “Spring”

 - Chloe: Signifying “yang green shoot,” Chloe captures the essence of spring’s new beginnings.

-- Iris: Named after the flower and representing “rainbow,” whiich conveys the colorful spectrum of spring.
+- Iris: Named after the flower & representing “rainbow,” whiich conveys the colorful spectrum of spring.

 Japanese Names: